Sdniss/BICAMSZ/README.md

 This project is based on [Costers et al. 2017](https://www.msard-journal.com/article/S2211-0348(17)30202-X/fulltext). \
 To understand the transformation, please visit our [streamlit application](https://share.streamlit.io/sdniss/bicams_web_application/BICAMS_application.py)!

-In short, transforming test scores to z-scores by correcting for age, gender and education allows comparison of cognitive scores between subjects.
+In short, transforming test scores to z-scores by correcting for age, sex and education allows comparison of cognitive scores between subjects.
 The following phases can be distinguished:
 1. Scaling of the raw scores
 2. Predicting which score should normally be obtained by the subject according to their age, sex and education level.
 3. Obtain z-score: subtract the predicted score (2) from the scaled score (1), and divide by the residual error of the regression model